Home » Guides » What Is a Flop in Poker and How Does It Work?

 This article will teach you everything you need to know about one of the most important parts of any hand: the flop.
 That includes the basics, such as what it actually is and where the name comes from, as well as some pre- and post-flop strategies to consider when you play poker online.

-What Is the Flop?
+What Is the Flop in Poker?

 Flop-based poker games, such as Omaha or Texas hold’em, can be broken down into four segments.
 First, there is an initial round of betting that commences straight after receiving your starting hand.
 This includes the posting of compulsory bets, or “blinds.”